 Bluetooth Graphics Controller

-Even though summer isn’t the best time to push personal projects, I’m doing my best to push this one.
-I a way I had to take a step back.
+Summer isn’t the best time to push personal projects, but I’m doing my best to push this one.
+I had to take a step back though.
 The BLE controller still doesn’t work with Windows.
 Even though it’s fun to learn about BLE this project isn’t about protocols.
 It’s about exploring a possibility of creating a controller designed for CG artists.
 Trying to debug BLE problems is exhausting and it kills any excitement for this project.
 I needed to bring to focus back on the main goal of this project.
 I did that by going back to USB protocol.

 This project of mine used the Bluepill board to implement a HID controller with Wii Nunchuk.
 That meant that a lot of problems I’ve already solved.
 I’ve spent several days to create a project which will act as a generic USB HID Keyboard.
 I’ve improved the original Wii Nunchuk project a bit.
 I’ve also found some glaring mistakes and bugs which I’ve fixed in the new project.
 It was also interesting to see how my style of writing code changed since the time I’ve worked on the Wii Nunchuk project.

 Ok, ok, ok, the important part: I’m using the Bluepill acting as a USB HID keyboard for now.
 I’ll come back to BLE in the future because I want this controller to be wireless.
 I’m focused on prototyping the actual hardware right now.

 The first prototype was an eyeballed sketch made in ZBrush, retopoed and tweaked in Blender and printed on my Ender 3 3D printer.
 I’ve used some plasteline to tweak the shape and attach the buttons.